-I’m a bit at a loss as to how to describe this dish; tender chunks of braised pork in a slightly spicy, slightly smoky green tomatillo sauce is descriptive, but somehow doesn’t quite give justice.
+I’m a bit at a loss as to how to describe Puerco Con Chile Verde; tender chunks of braised pork in a slightly spicy, slightly smoky green tomatillo sauce is descriptive but doesn’t quite give justice.
 Guisado de Puerco con Tomatillos or Carne de Puerco en Salsa Verde rolls off the tongue with a bit more flair.

 Green Chili Breakfast Burritos.
 I’m wild crazy about them and so is the whole family – so much so that I have to make extra to send home with guests when they stay over.
 I love sharing with them, so now I’ll share them with you!

 This Chipotle Chicken Chowder has become a favorite of mine, which is a bit of a shame since someone in my family (no names mentioned to protect the guilty) won’t touch soup.
-It’s a lovely chowder full of all kinds of goodness: Chicken, potatoes, and hominy all brightened up by poblano, chipotle, cilantro and lime.
+And they’re missing out (and making me miss out) on having Chipotle Chicken Chowder in a regular rotation!

 One of my all time favorite Mexican foods is Rajas – mild Poblano peppers, roasted, cut in strips and in the case of “con Crema” simmered for a few minutes in cream.
 Often served with cheese mixed in, they can be rich or can be served simply, as shown below.